 Once you are enrolled in Duo, you'll see an extra login screen after you enter your Amherst username and password on a protected service.
 You'll then be promped to take a specific action to complete the login process.
 The action you take depends upon the devices you activate when you enroll in Duo.
-These include responding to a "push request" sent to your cell phone, responding to a phone call to your office phone, or entering an automatically-generated passcode.
+These include responding to a "push request" sent to your smartphone, responding to a phone call placed to your office phone, or entering an automatically-generated passcode.
 Once you've satisfied this "second factor," you'll be logged into the web service.

 How to Enroll